Louis the Younger: Military youth

 As a young man, Louis was deployed in military operations against the Abodrites to the east in 858 and 862.
 In 854, at the invitation of the nobles of Aquitaine opposed to Charles the Bald and Pepin II, and coaxed by his father and his cousin Charles, Archbishop of Mainz, he crossed into Gaul at the head of an army, intent on receiving the Aquitainian crown.
 He marched as far as Limoges before turning back.

 Back home, Louis forged close ties with the nobles of East Francia and became increasingly independent from his father.
 He engaged himself to the daughter of Count Adalard and, in 865, he and his brother Charles joined in rebellion against their father.
 This flirtation with revolt was brief, however, and Louis, Charles, and their father were reconciled later that year, though the elder Louis was forced to make a division of the remainder of his territories between his two sons.
-Carloman had already been given the subregulus of Bavaria in 864, now Louis received Saxony, Thuringia, and Franconia and Charles Alemannia and Rhaetia.
+Carloman had already been given the subregulus of Bavaria in 864, now Louis received Saxony, Thuringia, and Franconia and Charles Alamannia and Rhaetia.

-In 869, Louis married Liutgard of Saxony, daughter of Liudolf, Duke of Saxony, at Aschaffenburg.
+In 869, Louis married Liutgard, daughter of Liudolf, Duke of Saxony, at Aschaffenburg.
 Liutgard was a strong-willed and politically ambitious woman and later on spurred her husband to pursue ambitious goals.
 This match increased tensions between father and son and in 871 and in 873, Louis rebelled, but, on each occasion, he later reconciled with his father.

-Rule in Saxony
+Rule in Saxony and Franconia

 Upon his father's death in 876, Louis fully inherited his subkingdoms, bearing the title rex Francorum ("king of the Franks").
 Louis the Younger considered himself the true heir of Louis the German and as his father died in 876, Louis buried him in the abbey of Lorsch, in his own territories, in order to emphasise his primacy to his brothers.
 Louis also retained his father's chief advisor, Liutbert, Archbishop of Mainz.
 He and his brother ruled their kingdoms independently but cooperatively and never at war.